lumostor/arduino-esp32-LinenoiseBitlash/README.md

 //
 -->

+# LinenoiseBitlash
-# LinenoiseBitlash - a console for esp32 that has scrpting of bitlash and linenoise as line editing and history.
+## - a console for esp32 that has the scripting of bitlash and linenoise as line editing and history.

 Bitlash is a tiny interpreter (C like) to which it's possible and easy to add functions to control your project.
 Have a look at http://bitlash.net/bitlash-users-guide.pdf for a better description.
 By itself, bitlash, doesn't have line editing and history, beside ^U to recall the last line.
 LinenoiseBitlash add a better encapsulation and line editing plus history which is done by using linenoise a tiny readline replacement.
 The resulting line, after pressing "enter", is executed with bitlash doCommand().
 Which give, in the end, a tiny bitlash interpreter with readline equivalent line edition and history.